 They also must meet the California Governor’s Office

-of Emergency Services (OES) Disaster Worker requirements.
+of Emergency Services (OES) Disaster Service Worker requirements.

 If you would like more information on the ACS

 and its mentoring and training programs, please see "Become an ACS Volunteer" below.